kartik-v/yii2-grid/CHANGE.md

 6. (bug #183): Implement alignment validation for content within ActionColumn.
 7. (bug #184): Correct the dependency on kartik\mpdf\Pdf for export.
 8. (bug #185): Set right jQuery selector for grid table export.
+9. (enh #186): New feature - Allow resizing of columns like a spreadsheet.

 Version 2.9.0
 =============